griff-rees/ukboards/CONTRIBUTING.rst

 Contributing
 ============

-Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.
+Contributions are welcome.
+Every little bit helps and keeping contributions updated and credited is a curcial part of open source software.

 You can contribute in many ways: